 Highway 1 is the Trans-Canada Highway (TCH), the world’s longest national road and Canada’s main highway, running nearly 5,000 miles from the country’s Pacific to Atlantic coasts.
 Heading north out of Washington and Vancouver, most of the local traffic turns off of the TCH at Hope, taking BC5 to Kamloops and from there on into Jasper, a trip we made last year that you can read about elsewhere in this blog.

 We stopped briefly at an information center in Hope to see if we could get a provincial map of British Columbia (BC) and of the Yukon.
-They had neither, but they did have travel guides for two of the three highways we are taking through BC: the Yellowhead Highway; and, the Gold Rush Trail, also know in part as the Cariboo Highway.
+They had neither, but they did have travel guides for two of the three highways we are taking through BC: the Yellowhead Highway; and, the Gold Rush Trail, also known in part as the Cariboo Highway.

-The guides we picked up in Hope contained interesting historical info and articles about local sites of interest, but if you ever decide to drive to Alaska, you really only need one guide to get you there – The Milepost: Alaska Travel Planner, an annual publication that describes every road, settlement and hazard on the way into and around our 49th state.
+The guides we picked up in Hope contained interesting historical info and articles about local sites of interest, but if you ever decide to drive to Alaska, you really only need one guide to get there – The Milepost: Alaska Travel Planner, an annual publication that describes every road, settlement and hazard on the way into and around our 49th state.

 [Ironically, there have been no physical mileposts on any of the roads described in The Milepost that we have driven so far, though they would be a great help in navigation.
 In the Florida Keys, our former home, all directions are given by reference to posted mile markers.]